 John de Lancie (1921–2002) studied with Marcel Tabuteau at the Curtis Institute of Music from 1936 to 1940, succeeding him in 1954 as principal oboe in the Philadelphia Orchestra and at Curtis.
 He became Director of the Curtis Institute Music in 1977 serving for eight years.
-He commissioned two notable works for oboe: the Richard Strauss Oboe Concerto and ‘The Flower Clock’ by Jean Francaix.
+He commissioned two works for oboe: the Benjamin Lees Oboe Concerto and ‘The Flower Clock’ by Jean Francaix.
 In interviews with both Donald Hefner and Melissa Stevens, he reported the following in regards to the Tabuteau System:

 When the Curtis Institute was founded in 1924, Marcel Tabuteau was engaged to teach oboe, woodwind ensemble, orchestral winds, percussion class, and string classes.
 As John de Lancie has remarked, “It was during this time that his concepts were crystallized and his brilliant ability to communicate with the young musicians of that period captivated and radically transformed the musical lives of all those who came under his influence.”